How to make reusable sanitary pads

 Amika’s story

-Amika was just 17 when she was inspired to take action after reading an article describing how many British children missed school due to stigma around menstruation or being unable to afford sanitary products such as tampons.
+At 17, Amika was inspired to act after learning that many British children missed school due to stigma around menstruation or being unable to afford sanitary products.

 READ MORE: The state of period poverty around the world